 Support keeping the language between the Phase I and Phase II permits very similar.

-Incentivizing certain types of projects over others takes permittees ability to prioritize what they think is most important for them.
+Incentivizing certain types of projects over others takes away a permittee’s ability to prioritize what they think is most important for them.

 Aaron

 The need for retrofits right now is pretty immense.
 They are new and a burden, but they are necessary.
 There’s an urgency to rise to this challenge in big ways.